jasonbayton/rhino_content/support/find-imei-serial.md

 - T5se
 ---

-To view the hardware information of your Rhino device, including IMEI, serial, do the following:
+To view the hardware information of your RHINO device, including IMEI, serial, do the following:

 ## Serial number